SalishSeaCast/SalishSeaNowcast/README.rst

 * prepares a collection of plots from the run results for monitoring purposes
 * publishes the plots and the processing log to the web

-Documentation for the command processor is in the ``docs/`` directory and is rendered at https://salishsea-meopar-tools.readthedocs.org/en/latest/SalishSeaNowcast/.
+Documentation for the package is in the ``docs/`` directory and is rendered at https://salishsea-nowcast.readthedocs.io/en/latest/.

 License
 =======

-The Salish Sea NEMO model nowcast system code and documentation are copyright 2013-2016 by the Salish Sea MEOPAR Project Contributors and The University of British Columbia.
+The Salish Sea NEMO model nowcast system code and documentation are copyright 2013-2016 by the `Salish Sea MEOPAR Project Contributors`_ and The University of British Columbia.

+.. _Salish Sea MEOPAR Project Contributors: https://bitbucket.org/salishsea/docs/src/tip/CONTRIBUTORS.rst

 They are licensed under the Apache License, Version 2.0. http://www.apache.org/licenses/LICENSE-2.0